 - The majority of the weekend course is outdoors and practical.
-Walks are up to ten miles in length and take place on footpaths and open moorland.
+Navigation walks are up to ten miles in length and take place on footpaths and open moorland.
 Underfoot conditions are rough and sometimes steep and slippery.
-Stiles are frequently encountered and some paths are on steep exposed terrain.
+Stiles are frequently encountered and some paths are on steep, exposed terrain.

-- Walks are assessed for suitability and safety depending on the level of the course and the perceived ability of the group and individuals within it.
+- Navigation walks are assessed for suitability and safety depending on the level of the course and the perceived ability of the group and individuals within it.

 - Whilst smoking is permitted on the walks it is generally discouraged especially during times when the landscape is at risk from wildfires.
 Smokers should ensure they take their used cigarettes away with them and not discard them.